g-r-a-n-t/algebraic-structures/README.md

 ## Algebraic Structures

-This library provides types for various algebraic structures and properties and allows you to easily verify them (if reasonably small).

-It really isn't meant to be useful for anything other than solidifying my understanding of things.
+This library provides tools for working with finite algebraic structures.
+It is not built for any practical reasons and serves mostly for my (g-r-a-n-t's) personal education.

+### Overview

+This project has three main modules:

+- Properties
+- Structures
+- Theorems

+The properties module consists of basic properties that can be attributed to operations over finite domains.
+For example: *associativity*, *commutativity*, and *invertiblity*.

+The structures module provides structures that contain certain properties.
+For example: *group*, *field*, and *ring*.

+The theorem module provides theorems that make claims about structures and their properties.
+For example: *Every subgroup of a cyclic group is cyclic.*

+Properties and structures are all verifiable, meaning you can prove them using brute force.

 ### Usage

 **Build and test**

 ```sh
 stack build
 stack test
 ```

-The structure and property types provided here are both instances of a typeclass called *Ver*.
+The structure, property, and theorem types provided here are instances of a typeclass called *Ver*.
 The Ver typeclass contains a function `ver` (`a -> Bool`) which verifies the integrity of its underlying value.

 Take for example the associative property.
 If we have some function and a finite domain, we can verify that the associative property holds over all elements.